Mark Britnell: Recent Roles

 In 2023 Britnell became a Professor at the Global Business School for Health at UCL and an Adjunct Professor at the Sandra Rotman School of Management at the University of Toronto.

 In 2024 Britnell became Chair of Health Innovation Manchester.
 In the October of that year Health Innovation Manchester announced a groundbreaking strategic partnership with Eli Lilly and Company (Lilly) to initiate a five-year real-world evidence study to deepen understanding of a weight loss medication.

 At the launch were the Mayor of Greater Manchester, Andy Burnham, Professor Rachel Batterham from Lilly, along with the Chair and the CEO of Health Innovation Manchester, Mark Britnell and Ben Bridgewater respectively.

-Britnell said ““Owing to our strengths in life sciences, academia and digital, Greater Manchester has all the ingredients to be truly world-leading in health innovation.
-This is demonstrated through our partnership with Lilly, which will help to propel our sector strengths even further forward for the benefit of local patients.”
+Mark Britnell said that, owing to its strengths in life sciences, academia, and digital sectors, Greater Manchester has the potential to be a leading centre for health innovation.
+He stated that this is reflected in its partnership with Lilly, which he said could further develop these sector strengths and benefit local patients.”